- The following officers were elected for 2015: Program Chair-elect: Robert A. Cage, Bureau of Labor Statistics,

 - More information on the Shiskin Award is available on this web site.

-- The Joint Program in Survey Methodology has several short courses on topics in survey methodology and economic statistics
+- The Joint Program in Survey Methodology has several short courses on topics in survey methodology

 and select "JPSM Short Courses" on the top menu bar for online registration and course information.